FAQ

 How to Search for Your Dog's Microchip Number?

 Searching for your dog's microchip number is an essential step to ensure your pet's safety and well-being.
-But in order to reunite with your pet, you need to find their unique microchip number.
+But in order to reunite with your lost pet, you need to find their unique microchip number.
 To find your pet’s microchip number, you can look at the following places including:

 1. A certificate from the database in which your pet’s number is stored